 Flowers are five-petaled, funnel-shaped and grows to about 2 inches in diameter.
 They may be purple, lavender or pale pinkish-white and are born in clusters along multibranched stems.
 Leaves are green, simple and ovate to elliptic with opposite arrangement.
 The leaves and stems are covered with fine hairs.
 Like other members of the Acanthaceae family, Wild petunia’s mature seed capsules will explode open, sending seeds far from the parent plant.
 The plant has many growth habits, from prostrate to erect with short or long internodes.

 Although the common name is “petunia,” the flowers in the Ruellia genus are not true petunias, which are members of the Solanaceae (nightshade) family.

 Family: Acanthaceae (Acanthus family)

-Caution: Many big box garden centers sell the highly invasive Mexican petunia (Ruellia simplex).
-This species is a FLEPPC-listed Category I invasive species, which means it has escaped cultivation and is known to alter native plant communities by displacing native species.
-(See fleppc.org for more information and to see a list of Category I and II species).
-Mexican petunia spreads quickly and does not respond well to herbicides.
+Caution: Although many garden centers offer some sterile nonnative Ruellia species, the widely grown Mexican petunia (Ruellia simplex, synonyms R. brittoniana and R. tweediana) should be avoided as it reproduces via underground rhizomes and does not respond well to herbicides.
+A Category I invasive exotic species, it has spread into municipal and natural areas, displacing native species and changing community structures or ecological functions.
+(See FLEPPC.org for more information and to see a list of Category I and II species).
 You can help control the spread of this invasive species by not planting it in your landscape and instead planting the native Ruellia species.